France to push new crisis moves after Bundestag vote

 French officials have been keen not to rock the boat for their German partners by discussing details of fresh proposals to leverage the European Financial Stability Facility (EFSF) ahead of Thursday's ballot.

-German's parliament is due to vote on a July agreement to increase the facility's capacity to 440 billion euros (382 billion pounds), which has already angered some German lawmakers, particularly on the right of Chancellor Angela Merkel's ruling coalition.
+German's parliament is due to vote on a July agreement to increase the facility's capacity to 440 billion euros, which has already angered some German lawmakers, particularly on the right of Chancellor Angela Merkel's ruling coalition.

 While its approval seems likely with the help of opposition parties, Merkel is lobbying hard to see the legislation passed with the votes of her coalition to send a strong message about its unity.